 Where are all the other heroes in this?
 While Age Of Apocalypse focuses on the X-Men there’s the occasional appearance of other Marvel characters.
 We see this through mostly the X-Universe tie-ins.
 These stories starred characters like Gwen Stacy, Ben Grimm and others running missions for the Human High Council.
 While they’re not essential reading they do help expand the universe by exploring different corners.

 What I like about alternative universe stories like this are tweaks that are done.
 Characters receive different designs, back-stories and motivations to give us something new, but also familiar at the same time.
 We can have Wolverine missing a hand or Cyclops missing an eye.
 (Making him a true cyclops!)
 You can make characters who are normally good become villains or in the case of Magneto the other way around.
-If something drastic doesn’t change with a character, they at least given a new outfit.
+If something drastic doesn’t change with a character, they at least gave a new outfit.
 While you’ll get more out of the differences if you know the characters, it certainly not essential.

 What made Age of Apocalypse great is that it’s the most accessible of the multitude of the 1990’s X-Men crossovers.
 Why?
 Mostly because there is so little required information needed going in.
 While it’s a bulky crossover, featuring around 50 issues, it’s all self-contained.
 It doesn’t play into the ongoing multi-title soap opera which the X-Men comics were so entrenched in during that decade.
 Everything you need to know is told throughout the story in an organic way.
-This include characters back-stories too.
+This includes characters back-stories too.

 - Adam Kubert

 - Carlos Pacheco